brooksprumo/resume/source/brooksprumo_resume.md

 _March 2010 - 2012_

 - Wrote content for high-throughput training in LabVIEW FPGA.
-- Ported an NI device library from Windows to Linux that enabled sales to a large customer.
+- Ported NI FlexRIO device library from Windows to Linux that enabled sales to a large customer.

 ## TECHNOLOGY EXPERIENCE